cleverdevil/plexyfin/README.md

 5. Configure sync options:
    - Enable collection sync
    - Enable artwork sync
-   - Enable watch state sync with configurable direction
    - Set scheduled sync interval if desired
 6. Click "Save"
 7. Run a manual sync by clicking "Sync from Plex"

-## Advanced Configuration

-The plugin includes several advanced options that can be configured:

-- **EnableDebugMode**: When enabled, saves debug copies of images and provides more verbose logging
-- **MaxUrlPatternAttempts**: Controls how many URL patterns to try when fetching collection items (default: 3)
-- **SyncWatchStateDirection**: Controls how watch states are synchronized:
-  - **Bidirectional** (default): If content is marked as watched in either system, it will be marked as watched in both.
-For in-progress content, the furthest playback position is used.
-  - **PlexToJellyfin**: One-way sync from Plex to Jellyfin
-  - **JellyfinToPlex**: One-way sync from Jellyfin to Plex

 ## Environment Variables